A MESSAGE FROM THE PRINCIPAL

 The end of another school year provides us with time to reflect, celebrate, recognize, and to say goodbye.
 As school comes to an end, I would like to sincerely thank our students, parents, and staff for making this past year productive and successful.
 Throughout May and June, we have many exciting learning experiences planned and school trips.
 I hope everyone can take some time this summer to relax, rejuvenate, and reflect on our many achievements.
 For our 5th Grade Graduating Class, the end of the year means new beginnings.

 They will continue to celebrate learning in middle school, this fall.
 Congratulations!
 We wish them well as they embark on this new journey in their life.
 Again, thank you and I look forward to planning, working, and achieving great successes for our students in the fall with you.

 #KINDNESS in a World where you can be anything be kind!

 Self-discipline is one of the keys to living to your full potential.
 If you can be disciplined with your daily actions you can achieve anything that you set your mind to.

-We are starting the school year with a hybrid learning schedule.
-That means that your child will be in school some days and working from home some days.
-If our school, borough, city, state or country moves into a Level 4 Health Emergency, we will switch to 100% remote learning for all students.
-Check this page for updates.
+We are starting the school year with a Traditional Learning Schedule.
+That means that your child will be in school Monday through Friday.
+If our school, borough, city, state or country moves into a Health Emergency, or a class need to quarantine we will switch to remote learning.
+We will inform you if such measures are required.

 Building Safety Procedures